EOSIO/eosio.forum/README.md

 #### Action `unvote`

 Remove your current active vote, effectively reclaiming the stored RAM of the vote.
-Of course, your vote will not count anymore neither positively or negatively on the current proposal's voting statistics.
+Of course, your vote will not count anymore (neither positively or negatively) on the current proposal's voting statistics.

 It's **not** possible to `unvote` on a proposal that is expired but within its freeze period of 3 days.
-If the proposal is expired and the freeze period has elapsed, it's correct to `unvote` on the proposal.
+If the proposal is expired and the freeze period has elapsed, it's possible to `unvote` on the proposal.
-To be nice to the community however, you should call [clnproposal](#action-clnproposal) until the proposal is fully cleaned up  if the freeze period is over and proposal is expired so that every vote will be removed and RAM will be freed for all voters.
+To be nice to the community however, you should call [clnproposal](#action-clnproposal) until the proposal is fully cleaned up so that every vote will be removed and RAM will be freed for all voters.

 ##### Parameters

 - `voter` (type `account_name`) - The actual voter's account
-- `proposal_name` (type `name`) - The proposal's name to remove vote from
+- `proposal_name` (type `name`) - The proposal's name to remove your vote from

 ##### Rejections